Victor Kamber: The Kamber Group years

 The Kamber Group quickly known as one of Washington's hottest public relations firms.
 In time, it became one of the nation's largest independently owned consulting and public relations firms.

 Almost immediately, Kamber took on some very high-profile clients.
-He established a legal defense fund for Rep. Frank Thompson, Jr. (D-New Jersey), who was caught in the federal government's Abscam sting.
+He established a legal defense fund for Rep. Frank Thompson Jr. (D-New Jersey), who was caught in the federal government's Abscam sting.
 He also supported a movement to draft Sen. Ted Kennedy for the Democratic presidential nomination.

 In 1982, Kamber founded the Progressive Political Action Committee (ProPAC).
 ProPAC was a political action committee which sought to counteract political election spending by the National Conservative Political Action Committee (NCPAC) by supporting Democratic candidate for federal office.
 Kamber served as ProPAC's treasurer.
 ProPAC shut down its operations in 1983.

 Kamber did not neglect his labor roots, however.
 He was counsel for the NFL Players Association during the 1982 National Football League strike.
 He also served as a public relations consultant and spokesman for the Laborers' International Union of North America (LIUNA).
 In April 1983, the Senate Permanent Subcommittee on Investigations heard testimony that reputed Chicago mobster Tony Accardo "hand-picked" Edward T. Hanley of the Hotel Employees and Restaurant Employees and Angelo Fosco of LIUNA to be presidents of their respective unions.
 Kamber helped LIUNA strategize a political and public relations response to the allegations.
 Kamber pushed his consulting firm to get into labor organizing campaigns as well.
 In 1984, he sued Ray Rogers, president of Corporate Campaigns, Inc., over Rogers' attempt to patent the term "corporate campaign."
 He also advised Doris Turner in her unsuccessful re-election bid for president of the Drug, Hospital, and Health Care Employees Union (better known as Local 1199) in 1986.

-In 1984, Kamber served as a national campaign advisor to Sen. Alan Cranston during his run for the U.S. presidency.
+In 1984, Kamber was a national campaign advisor to Sen. Alan Cranston during his run for the U.S. presidency.
 However, Kamber eventually resigned as political and public relations consultant to the campaign after complaining that Cranston's personal staff pushed him to the side.
 The relationship between Kamber and the Cranston campaign deteriorated further when Kamber sought a temporary restraining order freezing the campaign's funds.
 Kamber claimed the Cranston campaign owned him $150,000, but the funds were unfrozen a short time later.